rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 IP identifiers MAY be used with the existing "http-01" and "tls-alpn-01" challenges from {{I-D.ietf-acme-acme}} Section 8.3 and {{I-D.ietf-acme-tls-alpn}} Section 3 respectively.
 To use IP identifiers with these challenges their initial DNS resolution step MUST be skipped and the IP address used for validation MUST be the value of the identifier.

+# HTTP Challenge

 For the "http-01" challenge the Host header MUST be set to the IP address being used for validation per {{RFC7230}}.
+The textual form of this address MUST be those defined in {{RFC1123}} Section 2.1 for IPv4 and in {{RFC5952}} Section 4 for IPv6.

+# TLS with Application Level Protocol Negotiation (TLS ALPN) Challenge

-For the "tls-alpn-01" the subjectAltName extension in the validation certificate MUST contain a single iPAddress which matches the address being validated.
-As {{RFC6066}} does not permit IP addresses to be used in the SNI extension the server MUST instead use the IN-ADDR.ARPA {{RFC1034}} or IP6.ARPA {{RFC3596}} reverse mapping of the IP address as the SNI value instead of the literal IP address.
+For the "tls-alpn-01" challenge the subjectAltName extension in the validation certificate MUST contain a single iPAddress which matches the address being validated.
+As {{RFC6066}} does not permit IP addresses to be used in the SNI extension HostName the server MUST instead use the IN-ADDR.ARPA {{RFC1034}} or IP6.ARPA {{RFC3596}} reverse mapping of the IP address as the HostName value instead of the literal IP address.
+For example if the IP address being validated is 2001:db8::1 the SNI HostName should contain "1.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.8.b.d.0.1.0.0.2.ip6.arpa.".

+# DNS Challenge

 The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.